MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/best-practices.md

 ---
 author: RobertButterworthMS
-description: Learn about best practices for converting and optimizing real-time 3D models for use with Dynamics 365 mixed-reality applications ms.author: robutter ms.date: 10/01/2019 ms.topic: article
+description: Learn about best practices for converting and optimizing real-time 3D objects for use with Dynamics 365 mixed-reality applications ms.author: robutter ms.date: 10/01/2019 ms.topic: article
-title: Best practices for converting and optimizing real-time 3D models for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Best practices for converting and optimizing real-time 3D objects for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
 ---

-# Best practices for converting and optimizing real-time 3D models for use in Dynamics 365 Guides or in mixed-reality components included in apps created with Power Apps
+# Best practices for converting and optimizing real-time 3D objects for use in Dynamics 365 Guides or in mixed-reality components included in apps created with Power Apps

-This topic covers best practices for converting and optimizing 3D models to work with Dynamics 365 Guides and for apps created in Power Apps that include mixed-reality components.
+This topic covers best practices for converting and optimizing 3D objects to work with Dynamics 365 Guides and for apps created in Power Apps that include mixed-reality components.

 ## Reduce materials and surfacing